sunnysidedenver/regis_msds_practicum2/README.md

 ## THE DATA

 These geospatial data were collected, cleaned, processed and staged for analytics and machine learning using ArcGIS and Python.
+The resulting data set is unique.
+To my knowledge, no such data set exists for the exact boundaries of each forest.

 *Data derived from the National Fire Interagency Center:*

-- Fire Freqeuncy
+- Fire freqeuncy
-- Fire Location
+- Fire location
-- Fire Date (Year)
+- Fire date (year)

 *Data derived from 1/3 arc-length USGS Digital Elevation Models:*